rundeck/docs/docs/manual/plugins/aws-plugins-overview.md

 7. Click **Save** in the lower right.

-### Process Automation hosted on ECS
+### Runbook Automation hosted on ECS

-When self-hosting Process Automation on ECS, the recommended method for integrating with AWS is to assign an IAM role to the ECS Task Role:
+When self-hosting Runbook Automation on ECS, the recommended method for integrating with AWS is to assign an IAM role to the ECS Task Role:

 1. Go to the AWS Management Console and open the **IAM** console at [https://console.aws.amazon.com/iam/](https://console.aws.amazon.com/iam/).
 2. In the navigation pane of the console, click **Roles** and then click **Create New Role**.